drootz/TaskPaperTheme-TomorrowEighties/README.md

 #### 3. statsReport

-Reporting helper script that output count of @tags or @tags(attribute), and/or sum of @tags(attribute) in appended project(s). (*Start creating and defining your reporting outputs after line 260 of the script file*) Functions description and usage examples are embedded in code.
+Reporting helper script that output count of @tags or @tags(attribute), and/or sum of @tags(attribute) in appended project(s). (*Start creating and defining your reporting outputs after line 260 of the script file*) Functions descriptions and additional usage examples are embedded in the script file.

 Ensure to use one of themes in this Repo or ensure to append the following scope example at the  your theme.less files.
 The use of a monospace font enhance the visual consumption of the output data as shown in the following example image.